Last updated on September 27th, 2022

 Fiber: This is essential for health.
 Its benefits include reducing the risk of hyperglycemia.

 Fiber is complex and takes longer to break down, providing longer-lasting energy and the risk of blood sugar spikes.
-Fiber helps in proper Maintain a Healthy Digestive Tract.
+Fiber helps in properly Maintaining a Healthy Digestive Tract.
 If women consume at least 25 grams (g) of fiber per day and men 38 grams or more, the risk of developing type diabetes two can decrease.
 Around 20-30% Sources of fiber include whole grains, cereals, nuts, and whole fruits and vegetables.
 Whole fresh fruits contain more fiber than fresh fruit juices.

 Refined sugars such as candy are quickly absorbed by the body, leading to dangerous blood sugar spikes.
 Consuming fresh Fruits, vegetables, and low-fat-containing dairy products contain less processed sugar, which is healthier than refined sugar.
 All fruits and whole vegetables contain natural sugars, but they also tend to be high in other nutrients, including fiber.